mksolemn/angular-universal-seo-with-firestore/README.md

 ```
 ng g c post-page
 ```
-If you're not familiar with this shorthand syntax: g - generate, c - component
+If you're not familiar with Angular CLI aliases: g - generate, c - component.
+This is great [cheatsheet](https://alligator.io/angular/angular-cli-reference/) to help you get comfortable with angular CLI commands.